-Scottsdale Arizona Estate Planning Laws
+Arizona Estate Planning Laws

 Including a Family Trust as a part of your estate plan will also allow you more control over when your assets are transferred to your family members and the conditions under which they will be transferred.
-A Family Trust also allows you to grant a part of your estate to future generations, such as grandchildren or great grandchildren.
+A Family Trust also allows you to grant a part of your estate to future generations, such as grandchildren or great-grandchildren.

 What Happens to Your Property If You Do Not Have a Will in Arizona?

 The terms used to describe the situation of someone passing away without a will is “intestate”.
 If someone dies intestate, the Arizona laws will determine how your estate is to be divided among your heirs.
-There are too many scenarios to cover the numerous things that can occur, but relationships such as having a spouse (or not), children, grandchildren and even parents can effect how the estate is divided.
+There are too many scenarios to cover the numerous things that can occur, but relationships such as having a spouse (or not), children, grandchildren and even parents can affect how the estate is divided.

 This creates an obvious problem, which is the fact that you and your family cannot control the manner in which your estate is divided.
-You may have certain intentions, but without a will those intentions may not be realized.
+You may have certain intentions, but without a will, those intentions may not be realized.

 How Are Wills Executed in Arizona?

-Arizona requires a Will to be signed by the person making the Will, as well as two witnesses.
+Arizona requires a Last Will and Testament to be signed by the person making the Will, as well as two witnesses.
 Those signatures should be notarized.
 If properly executed, the Will can be admitted into probate court as a “Self Proven” Will; which means the testimony of witnesses to authenticate the Will is not required.

 How Is a Power of Attorney Used in an Estate Plan in Arizona?

 A Power of Attorney under Arizona estate planning laws is a document signed by you that gives a person the legal authority to do things on your behalf.
 You may grant a person a broad General Power of Attorney to act on your behalf regarding anything.
 You may have a Limited Power of Attorney that will only grant some limited authority to act on your behalf for only certain things.